 From Adam and Eve sharing an apple to Orpheus turning around for a final, fateful glance of Eurydice, human narrative is full of bad things happening to people who break the rules.
-Cautionary tales aside, following the rules and sticking to established protocol still may not be a guaranteed ticket to success—but it certainly helps tip the odds in one’s favour.
+Cautionary tales aside, following the rules and sticking to established protocol still may not be a guaranteed ticket to success—but it certainly helps tip the odds in one’s favor.
 Meeting regulatory requirements, along with internal and external expectations based on well-developed procedure, is a key component of procurement compliance in particular, as well as effective procurement in general.

 Every company is different, and those which operate within more restrictive legal parameters may have a more robust and complex approach to compliance than others who don’t buy or sell heavily regulated materials or offer heavily regulated goods or services.
-Organisations track compliance in a variety of ways, depending on their specific needs and ambitions.
-But however you measure it, chances are your procurement department can benefit from a deeper understanding of compliance, and its importance in supporting the overall success of your organisation.
+Organizations track compliance in a variety of ways, depending on their specific needs and ambitions.
+But however you measure it, chances are your procurement department can benefit from a deeper understanding of compliance, and its importance in supporting the overall success of your organization.

 Procurement Compliance Defined

 In most contexts, compliance is simply meeting pre-established expectations.
 For procurement teams, bringing together the compliance function with the procurement function means treating the latter as the executor of the former.
 More simply, compliance sets the standards to be met, and the procurement process helps support meeting those standards through cost savings, supplier management, contract compliance, risk management, and internal use of technology, policy, and procedures.

 In supporting compliance considerations, procurement leaders help support business strategies, improve competitiveness, and add lasting value to build a strong bottom line through improved internal controls, better financial recording and reporting, smart supply chain management, and identifying and exploiting opportunities for process improvement and relationship building.